hnw/switchbot-actions/README.md

 -   **React to Events**: Trigger custom actions (like shell commands or webhooks) the moment a device's state changes.
 -   **Monitor Sustained States**: Trigger actions when a device remains in a specific state for a continuous duration.
+-   **Integrate with MQTT**: Trigger automations from MQTT messages and publish messages to MQTT topics as an action.

 It also includes an optional **Prometheus Exporter** to expose sensor data (temperature, humidity, etc.) and device state as Prometheus metrics.